MCT-master/mct-master.github.io/_posts/2019-02-19-Convolverizer.md

 <img src="/assets/img/Fig1.jpg" alt="Audio Signal flow diagram that we first aimed for" width="70%">
 </figure>

 Since the level of programming expertise was more or less equally low distributed throughout the group, we left the division of the roles open.
-Sepehr suggested right after we formed as a group to work with the p5js library, and showed some examples.
+Sepehr suggested right after we formed as a group to work with the [p5.js](https://p5js.org/) library, and showed some examples.
 Shreejay again suggested going for web audio API.
 Karolina and Eirik assisted in research for both ways.
 We agreed to try building the model with the Web Audio API library first.

 **DAY 2**<br />
-During the research, we realized that we would have to trim our concept a little bit more and take it step by step.
+During our research, we realized that we would have to trim our concept a little bit more and take it step by step.
 We were struggling to get two audio inputs as two separate channels using Web Audio API.
 After that, we thought about recording one input and obtain the convolution reverb from the recorded piece.
 Finally, the idea was to mix the resulting output with another live audio input and send it to the main output.
 We spent a lot of time to find the right code snippets to make the convolver listen to the microphone.
 Soon after we found a code that gets the media stream, enabling audio and video.
 We then manipulated the code so as not to include video.
 In the first feedback round, Anna recommended us to build a more modular system for situations where the live input cannot be activated, and would then activate a pre-recorded audio sample.

 **DAY 3**<br />